Sni-A-Bar Township, Jackson County, Missouri

 Sni-A-Bar Township is an inactive township in Jackson County, in the U.S. state of Missouri.
+It was annexed into the city of Kansas City, Missouri and is within the Kansas City metropolitan area.

+History

-Sni-A-Bar Township was established in 1834, taking its name from Sni-A-Bar Creek.
+It was established in 1834, named after Sni-A-Bar Creek.
 The township included Blue Springs, Oak Grove, and the village of Grain Valley.

+It reportedly became William Quantrill's "principal rendezvous mainly because this area provided many bushwhackers and Confederate sympathizers".

+From 1913-1945, it was the site of a large demonstration farm called Sni-A-Bar Farms, the legacy of Kansas City newspaper mogul William Rockhill Nelson.
+It sustained the community through the Great Depression.